enovance/software-factory/docs/upgrade.rst

 either for new deployment, or to upgrade an existing one.

-Indeed the main mechanism behind a Software Factory upgrade is the (rsync) copy of the files system diff between a running instance and the images reference.
+Indeed the main mechanism behind a Software Factory upgrade is the (rsync) copy of the files system diff between a running instance and the image reference.
 This copy can be performed without shutting down Virtual nodes that compound a Software Factory deployment.